MG Software.

 Frequently asked questions

-Refactor when you notice code is hard to understand, when you discover duplication, before adding a new feature to a messy part of the codebase, or when code reviews repeatedly flag the same issues.
-The "Rule of Three" states: if you copy something for the third time, refactor it into a shared abstraction.
+Refactor when you notice code is hard to understand, when you discover duplication that causes inconsistency, before adding a new feature to a messy part of the codebase, or when code reviews repeatedly flag the same structural issues.
+The "Rule of Three" is a useful rule of thumb: if you copy something for the third time, refactor it into a shared abstraction maintained in a single location.
+The Boy Scout Rule offers a complementary approach: leave code a little cleaner than you found it every time, so the codebase gradually improves without separately planned work.

-First ensure good test coverage.
-Refactor in small, verifiable steps and run tests after each step.
-Use IDE refactoring tools that provide guaranteed correctness for operations like renaming and extracting.
+First ensure good test coverage of the code you are restructuring.
+Refactor in small, verifiable steps and run tests after each step to confirm behavior is unchanged.
+Use IDE refactoring tools that provide guaranteed correctness for operations like renaming, extracting, and moving.
 Commit after each successful step so you can roll back if something goes wrong.
+Avoid combining refactoring with feature changes in the same commit, so the review stays clear and rollback is possible per layer.

-Common code smells are: Long Method (overly long functions), Large Class (classes with too many responsibilities), Duplicated Code (repeated logic), Feature Envy (a method that uses more data from another class than its own), and Shotgun Surgery (a change that touches many files).
-These indicate underlying design problems.
+Common code smells include Long Method (overly long functions combining multiple responsibilities), Large Class (God classes with too many tasks), Duplicated Code (the same logic in multiple places), Feature Envy (a method using more data from another class than its own), Shotgun Surgery (a change touching many files), and Primitive Obsession (overuse of primitive types instead of domain objects).
+These point to underlying design problems worth refactoring to safeguard the maintainability and extensibility of the system.

 Related articles